WikiBox/sift3/README.md

 Verbosity 2 gives a good indication of the pace of sift3.

-Instead of using --verbosity multiple times you can use -v muliple times or -vv or -vvv.
+Instead of using --verbosity multiple times you can use -v multiple times or -vv or -vvv.